 Naming Pushy Health: A Protective Lens

-Pushy Health describes the pattern where medical or wellness systems respond to physiological complexity with pressure, oversimplification, or blame rather than curiosity and understanding.
+Pushy Health describes a pattern where health or wellness systems can respond to physiological complexity with pressure, oversimplification, or blame rather than curiosity and understanding.

 S